The obstacle problem for quasilinear stochastic PDEs: Analytical approach: Parabolic potential analysis

-Let us point out that they obtain this result in the more general case where $\psi$ is only measurable from $[0,T[$ into $L^2(\mathcal{O})$.\\For given $f\in L^2([0,T];H^{-1}(\mathcal{O}))$, we denote by $\kappa_{u_0}^f$ the solution of the following problem: \\The next theorem ensures existence and uniqueness of the solution of parabolic PDE with obstacle, it is proved in \cite{Pierre}, Theorem 1.1.
+The next theorem ensures existence and uniqueness of the solution of parabolic PDE with obstacle; it is proved in \cite{Pierre}, Theorem 1.1.
 The proof is based on a regularization argument of the obstacle, using the results of \cite{CT75}.